-The WECC Data Preparation Manual (DPM) is intended to provide an outline of data requirements and reporting procedures necessary for Planning Coordinators (PC) to support creation of interconnection-wide cases for power flow and dynamic data.
+The WECC Data Preparation Manual (DPM) is an outline of data requirements and reporting procedures necessary for Planning Coordinators (PC) to support creation of interconnection-wide cases for power flow and dynamic data.

-Interconnection-wide cases are used to perform Near-Term and Long-Term Transmission Planning studies (seasonal Operating Transfer Capability (OTC) studies, WECC path rating studies, and regional- and local-area studies, etc.).
+Interconnection-wide cases are used to perform Near-term and Long-term Transmission Planning studies (seasonal Operating Transfer Capability (OTC) studies, WECC Path Rating studies, and regional- and local-area studies, etc.).
 Following the data requirements and reporting procedures, as specified in the DPM, will help WECC meet the needs of creating interconnection-wide cases.

-This DPM may be used by WECC members and any other entities owning/operating facilities in the Western Interconnection.
-The System Review Subcommittee (SRS) is responsible for maintaining the DPM with oversight from the Reliability Assessment Committee (RAC) and its other subcommittees.
-PCs are responsible for making data and models available to WECC that accurately represent facilities for which they have are responsible.
+WECC members and any other entities owning/operating facilities in the Western Interconnection may use the DPM.
+The System Review Subcommittee (SRS) maintains the DPM with oversight from the Reliability Assessment Committee (RAC) and its other subcommittees.
+PCs are responsible for making data and models available to WECC that accurately represent facilities for which they are responsible.
 WECC staff is responsible for collecting, archiving, modeling, and making available solved interconnection-wide cases for use by WECC members and others that have met the WECC data security requirements.

-Navigating the electronic version of the DPM:
+Navigating the electronic version of the DPM

-Internal document hyperlinks: Throughout this DPM, there are many references to internal supporting information.
-These internal hyperlinks are configured such that when you see a reference that begins with "See" or "Refer to" followed by text enclosed with double quotes.
-Mouse over that text and you will be given the option of following the link to the supporting section of this document.
+Throughout this DPM, there are many references to supporting information within the DPM document.
+These internal hyperlinks begin with "See" or "Refer to" followed by text in quotation marks.
+Hover over that text and you will have the option of following the link to the supporting section.